CHAPTER 7 BANKRUPTCY LAWYERS CHICAGO WORKING TO PROTECT CONSUMERS

 Filing a Chapter 7 bankruptcy will stop all the phone calls, letters, emails, and texts about the debt.
 When you file for a Chapter 7 bankruptcy, the bankruptcy court issues an order called an “automatic stay,” that takes effect immediately.
 The automatic stay stops creditors and debt collectors from contacting you.

-At the end of the Chapter 7 process, the court will discharge (that is, wipe out) your unsecured debts, but you should know from the start that a Chapter 7 bankruptcy will not discharge secured debts such as child support, student loans, and tax debt.
+At the end of the Chapter 7 process, the court will discharge (that is, wipe out) your unsecured debts, but you should know from the start that a Chapter 7 bankruptcy will not discharge secured debts such as child support, and tax debt.

 HERE’S HOW TO CONTACT THE CHICAGO CONSUMER LAW CENTER